IndomitableOlamide/IndomitableOlamide/README.md

-- 👋 Hi, I’m @IndomitableOlamide
+- 👋 Hi, I’m Akinjare Olamide Jeremiah.
-- 👀 I’m interested in python programming.
+- 👀 I’m a cyber security analyst.
-- 🌱 I’m currently learning python on w3schools.
+- 🌱 I’m currently learning python and taking the Junior cyber security analyst certification on cisco.
-- 💞️ I’m looking to collaborate on python projects.
+- 💞️ I’m looking to work on cyber security projects.
 - 📫 How to reach me, a dm on my Github profile.
 - 😄 Pronouns: He
-- ⚡ Fun fact: I just started coding 4 months ago.
+- ⚡ Fun fact: I am strong analyst and critical thinker.

 <!---
 IndomitableOlamide/IndomitableOlamide is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.